marienugpo/ActiveDirectoryBulkUsersLab/README.md

 <h1>Creating Bulk Users Using Powershell</h1>

 <h2> Project Description</h2>
 In this first Active Directory project, I virtualized a Windows 2019 Domain Server and Windows 10 machine using VirtualBox.
-I then configured the server domain settings, TCP/IP, DHCP and NAT settings to hold certain propertie and ran a powershell script to create 1000 users within Active Directory.
+I then configured the server domain settings, TCP/IP, DHCP and NAT settings to hold certain properties and ran a powershell script to create 1000 users within Active Directory.
 Lastly, I created a virtual client and joined it to the domain.
 I followed along using this <a href="https://youtu.be/MHsI8hJmggI?si=rB0beoWKQubHIXh8/">technical demo</a> by cybersecurity professional and Youtuber, Josh Madakor.

 <h2>Languages and Utilities Used</h2>